Recent posts

 In the following activity, you will activate and use a PLC to control a number of devices.
 These devices can be divided into two main categories: input and output devices.

-- Output devices receive activation instructions from the PLC.
-The status of the output devices is determined by the status of the input devices and the control instructions.
+output devices is determined by the status of the input devices and the control

 As you have already learned, programmable logic controllers control real world inputs and outputs in order to automate a process.
 Move your mouse over the image to see some input and output devices.
 Input and output devices include: